Temporary Contract Not Renewed: Are You Entitled to Compensation?

 Use this step-by-step plan:

-1. Check the term of your contract
+1. Check the duration of your contract

-3. Keep emails, WhatsApp messages, and contracts
+3. Save emails, apps and contracts

 4. Calculate whether you are entitled to compensation

-5. Take timely action
+5. Take action on time

 If you wait too long, you may lose your rights.